raagin/django-streamfield/README.md

 ```
 It was default behavior in previous releases.
 > Note: If you delete entire object which contain StreamField, streamblock's instances will not be deleted.
 You should care about it by yourself.

+### STREAMFIELD_BLOCK_TITLE (v2.0.1)
+The default block name uses the verbose_name from the model.
+Plus the name for each object is taken from `__str__` method.
+For "as_list" blocks, from first block.
+You can use STREAMFIELD_BLOCK_TITLE to change it to another method or property.
+If want disable this, set to False.
+If some blocks will not have setuped method, they will be ignored.

 ### STREAMFIELD_BLOCK_OPTIONS